metocean/docker-cachet-consul/README.md

 The Docker Image of this is hosted at [Docker Hub](https://registry.hub.docker.com/u/metocean/cachet-consul/)

-To use/pull it execute these commands in a Terminal Window:
+To use/pull it, execute these commands in a Terminal Window:
 ```bash
 docker pull metocean/cachet-consul
 ```